csswizardry/csswizardry.github.com/_posts/2016-11-28-nesting-your-bem.md

 I’m not sure.
 Like I said at the beginning, this is not a technique I am actively recommending or promoting.
-I just want to put it out there as an option, particularly developers who find them in an environment where other developers are prone to abusing CSS.
+I just want to put it out there as an option, particularly for developers who find them in an environment where other developers are prone to abusing CSS.

-However, I will say this, if you are already nesting your BEM then go back and level out your Specificity Graph by chaining your first class.
+However, I will say this: if you are already nesting your BEM then go back and level out your Specificity Graph by chaining your first class.